2023-2024 Self-Study for the Middle States Commission on Higher Education

 • Realign the College’s plans for continued improvement to be consistent with the new MSCHE Standards.

-• Assign one Standard to each working group, providing clear distinction of duties between the groups.
+• Assign one Standard to each working group, providing a clear distinction of duties between the groups.

 • Bring focus to the Standards of particular concern to MSCHE in the past, particularly Standards II, III, VI, and VII, which fall under current Standards II, V, and VI.